Get monthly updates on FP&A best-practices and more.

 Are there other options?

-A good cash flow forecast takes historical trends into account, but it also incorporates your own assumptions about the future, like changes to headcount, revenue growth, funding, etc..
-This makes it a lot more accurate and useful, because it doesn’t just tell you, “this is what will happen if current trends continue,” but rather “this is what will happen based on the way your business typically behaves, AND what you expect to happen in the future.”
+A good cash flow forecast takes historical trends into account, but it also incorporates your own assumptions about the future, like changes to headcount, revenue growth, funding, etc. This makes it more accurate and useful, because it doesn't just tell you "this is what will happen if current trends continue," but rather "this is what will happen based on the way your business typically behaves, AND what you expect to happen in the future."

 How Clockwork Can Help

-Clockwork is an AI-powered software tool that securely connects to your accounting system (QuickBooks or Xero), learns from patterns in your transactional data, and automatically builds a 5-year financial model and 52-week cash flow forecast that you can easily customize with your own assumptions about the future.
+Clockwork is an AI-powered FP&A platform that securely connects to your accounting system (QuickBooks or Xero), learns from patterns in your transactional data, and automatically builds a 5-year financial model and 52-week cash flow forecast that you can easily customize with your own assumptions about the future.

 Conclusion